-- Strategic planning, ongoing monitoring, fiscal management, data management and communication systems are very effective - Use of technology - Implementation of Creative Curriculum for seasoned staff - Contracted Instructional Coach for education staff for both Head Start and Pre-K Counts - EHS Coach for Parent Educators and Instructional Coach also provides mentoring to new Parent Educators and teachers - Head Start classrooms are at a STAR 4 level in the state QRIS system due to reciprocity - Children's progress in meeting identified school readiness goals - Mental Health/Behavioral Specialists for Head Start (1) and Early Head Start (1) - Strengthening relationship with other community agencies - One (1) of our Health/Nutrition/Safety Managers are certified to teach Pediatric First Aid/CPR - Golden On-Site and Miracle Dental Mobile Clinics are increasing the number of dentals completed - Miracle Dental is now a brick and mortar building in our community - Improvements in new staff orientation - Implemented up to 5 days of on-site classroom training to substitutes prior to actually acting in the role as a substitute in the classrooms - Comprehensive Family Intake Assessments directly linked to the Parent, Family, Community Engagement Framework promote the development of Family Partnership Agreements and identification of needed services by families - ERSEA policies and procedures - Strong case management system - Our agency has three (3) certified CLASS assessors - Mental Health/Behavioral Specialists provide supports for assisting staff with children - exhibiting challenging behaviors - Effective services to children with disabilities and a strong partnership with Riverview Intermediate Unit & Early Intervention service coordination for infant/ toddlers - Effective working relationships with all school districts in our catchment area
+- Strategic planning, ongoing monitoring, fiscal management, data management and communication systems are very effective - Use of technology - Implementation of Creative Curriculum for seasoned staff - Contracted PBIS Coach for education staff for both Head Start and Pre-K Counts - EHS Coach for Parent Educators and also provides mentoring to new Parent Educators - Head Start classrooms are at a STAR 4 level in the state QRIS system due to reciprocity - Children's progress in meeting identified school readiness goals - Mental Health/Behavioral Specialists for Head Start (1) and Early Head Start (1) - Relationships/collaboration with other community agencies to provide enhanced services to children and families by providing in classroom activities with children to address personal safety, bullying, selfesteem, dental hygiene, etc. Training also offered to parents on the importance of good dental hygiene/ dental exams/baby teeth etc. - One (1) of our Health/Nutrition/Safety Managers are certified to teach Pediatric First Aid/CPR - Strong collaboration with Golden On-Site and Miracle Dental Mobile Clinics are increasing the number of dentals completed - Miracle Dental has a brick and mortar building in our community - New Staff Orientation - Implemented up to 5 days of on-site classroom training to substitutes prior to actually acting in the role as a substitute in the classrooms - Comprehensive Family Intake Assessments directly linked to the Parent, Family, Community Engagement Framework promote the development of Family Partnership Agreements and identification of needed services by families - ERSEA policies and procedures - Strong case management system - Our agency has four (4) certified CLASS assessors - Mental Health/Behavioral Specialist provides support for assisting staff with children exhibiting challenging behaviors - Effective services to children with disabilities and a

-- Experienced, qualified, knowledgeable and welltrained management level staff - Our agency has six (6) certified TPOT assessors - One (1) of our Health/Nutrition/Safety Managers is certified as child health care advocate - Contracted with SPEC to assist with the continued implementation of PBIS and coaching - Operates a Home Visiting Program to address opioid use disorder/substance use disorder - One of our Head Start Health/Nutrition/Safety Managers has a Bachelor's degree in Nutrition and one Head Start and one Early Head Start Health/ Nutrition/Safety Managers are LPN's - Highly qualified, supportive and caring staff - Provide or assist parents in obtaining transportation for Dental & Medical appointments to Pittsburgh, State College, etc. - Collaboration with MCO's (Managed Care Organizations) regarding medicals and dentals - Implementation and utilization of the Ready Rosie Parenting Curriculum - Head Start and Pre-K Counts registrations held prior to the start of classes assists in obtaining health status of children - Monthly Risk Assessments completed by Education Managers and Health/Nutrition/ - Safety Managers assists Management in mitigating risks - Monitoring on a consistent basis ensures that Active Supervision plans are being implemented and followed - Staff have improved their skills in dealing with children exhibiting dangerous behaviors by implementing PBIS and de-escalation techniques using Ukeru strategies - Visuals in classrooms have been updated to be more diverse to promote anti-bias classrooms - Participated with IU-6 with their Inclusion Award in two of our classrooms in 2020 and one classroom in 2021-2022 and expanded the skills learned through this inclusion award in our other classrooms.
-The IU -6 will use this award to purchase items for classrooms that assist with inclusion - Two Education Managers (1-HS, 1-PK) are participating in the Core Leadership meetings with the IU-6 to work on imbedded practices - Awarded state grant funds to expand Parents as Teachers (PAT) in Jefferson County with 17 slots - 20 | JEFFERSON-CLARION HEAD START, INC.
+- strong partnership with Riverview Intermediate Unit & Early Intervention service coordination for infant/toddlers - Effective working relationships with all school districts in our catchment area - Experienced, qualified, knowledgeable and welltrained management level staff - Our agency has six (6) certified TPOT assessors - One (1) of our Health/Nutrition/Safety Managers is certified as child health care advocate - Contracted with SPEC to assist with the continued implementation of PBIS and coaching - Health and Mental Health Service Advisory members include Managed Care Organizations (MCO's), local state health nurse, and mental health service providers - One of our Head Start Health/Nutrition/Safety Managers has a Bachelor's degree in Nutrition and one Head Start and one Early Head Start Health/ Nutrition/Safety Managers are LPN's - Highly qualified, supportive and caring staff - Provide or assist parents in obtaining transportation for Dental & Medical appointments to Pittsburgh, State College, etc. - Collaboration with MCO's (Managed Care Organizations) regarding medicals and dentals - Implementation and utilization of the Ready Rosie Parenting Curriculum - Head Start and Pre-K Counts registrations held prior to the start of classes assists in obtaining health status of children - Monthly Risk Assessments completed by Education Managers and Health/Nutrition/ - Safety Managers assists Management in mitigating risks - Monitoring on a consistent basis ensures that Active Supervision plans are being implemented and followed - Staff have improved their skills in dealing with children exhibiting dangerous behaviors by implementing PBIS and de-escalation techniques using Ukeru strategies - Visuals in classrooms have been updated to be more diverse to promote anti-bias classrooms - Two Education Managers (1-HS, 1-PK) are participating in the Core Leadership meetings with the IU-6 to work on imbedded practices - Awarded state grant funds to expand Parents as Teachers (PAT) in Jefferson County with 17 slots in 2023